CSS-Electronics/canedge-mdftoparquet-automation/README.md

-# Multi-Cloud MDF to Parquet Automation
+# CANedge MDF to Parquet Automation

-This repository contains cloud functions for automatically decoding CANedge MDF log files to Parquet files across Amazon AWS, Google Cloud, and Microsoft Azure platforms.
+This repository contains cloud functions for automatically decoding CANedge MDF log files to Parquet files **locally**, as well as on **Amazon AWS**, **Google Cloud** and **Azure** platforms.
 These functions are triggered when new MDF files are uploaded to a cloud storage bucket, process them using DBC decoding, and store the results in Parquet format in an output bucket.
 Further, the repository includes code for performing backlog processing and Parquet data lake trip summary aggregation.

 > [!NOTE]
 > See the [CANedge Intro](https://www.csselectronics.com/pages/can-bus-hardware-software-docs) (Process/MF4 decoders) for cloud-specific deployment guidance